jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ![](images/Symbol%20Language%20(2004).402.png)

 The Create procedure calls Target (.
 Symbol Get) and then Parent .
 Source .
 Object Set passing the result of Target .
 Symbol Get to it.
-The text code line would be:
+The text code line might be:

 ```
 Parent .
 Source .
 Object Set = Target